 - Don’t plug major appliances (such as refrigerators, ovens, washers, dryers, air conditioners, etc.) into an extension cord or power strip.

-Get more safety information from the National Fire Protection Association.
+Get more safety information from the National Fire Protection Association (PDF 467kb).

 Smoking.
 Smoking is the leading cause of fire-related deaths.
 If you or someone in your household smokes, do the following: